joshcalcino/PhantomBatch/README.md

 Below is a list of features that have been added, or that I have already added, in no particular order of importance.

 # Features to add:
-- Proper support for planets
+- Support for looping over planet parameters (should be easy to implement)
 - Support for dust
 - Support for all disc setups
 - Support for non-disc setups